The Intellectual Property and Antitrust Review: United Kingdom

 The Chapter II prohibition (CA 1998, Section 18) prohibits the abuse of a dominant market position that has or is capable of having an effect on trade within the United Kingdom.

-EU block exemption regulations continue to apply 'in parallel' in UK competition law (CA 1998, Section 10), and the CA 1998 also provides for domestic block exemptions (there are none specifically applicable to intellectual property rights).
+EU block exemption regulations applied 'in parallel' in UK competition law until the end of the transition period; they have now been 'retained' in UK law as domestic block exemptions (CA 1998, Section 10).
+The CA 1998 also provides for domestic block exemptions (there are none specifically applicable to intellectual property rights).

-UK merger control rules are contained in Part 3 of the EA 2002, insofar as transactions are not covered by the exclusive jurisdiction of the European Commission pursuant to Regulation No. 139/2004, the EC Merger Regulation (again, still applicable during the transition period).
+UK merger control rules are contained in Part 3 of the EA 2002; until the end of the transition period, certain transactions were covered by the exclusive jurisdiction of the European Commission pursuant to Regulation No. 139/2004, the EC Merger Regulation.

 Year in review

-UK case law from the past year has seen a continued blossoming of litigation concerning fair, reasonable and non-discriminatory (FRAND) licence terms (see Section IV), in particular in the context of jurisdictional challenges (see Section IV.iii).
-Supreme Court decisions in two important FRAND appeals (Unwired Planet and Conversant) are awaited.
-Meanwhile, the ECJ handed down its first 'pay-for-delay' decision in respect of the reference in the appeal of the CMA's decision to fine GlaxoSmithKline plc (GSK) and two generic pharmaceutical companies for entering into patent settlements, providing important guidance on this topic (see Section VI.iii).
+UK case law from the past year has seen still more blossoming of litigation concerning fair, reasonable and non-discriminatory (FRAND) licence terms (see Section IV), including an important Supreme Court decision in the Unwired Planet case.
+In 'pay-for-delay' litigation, CAT has considered the ECJ's decision in respect of the reference in the appeal of the CMA's decision to fine GlaxoSmithKline plc (GSK) and two generic pharmaceutical companies for entering into patent settlements, providing important guidance on this topic, while the Supreme Court has considered the pay-for-delay litigation brought by the UK national health authorities against Servier, which is coming up for trial (see Section VI.iii).

 Licensing and antitrust